thoughtworks-jumpstart/jumpstart/01_programming_fundamentals/machine_setup/mac.md

 brew cask install iterm2
 ```

-Spend < 2 minutes to configure this shortcut and you'll be much more productive
+**Important**: Spend 2 minutes to configure this shortcut and you'll be much more productive
 - <https://coderwall.com/p/h6yfda/use-and-to-jump-forwards-backwards-words-in-iterm-2-on-os-x>

 As you encounter pain points and manually intensive steps (e.g. having to move by character, rather than by words), take a few minutes and google ways to address this pain points.